-At Brookfield Community School we take our safeguarding duty very seriously.
-We are ‘committed to excellence’ in the pastoral care that we deliver and safeguarding is central to this.
+At Brookfield Community School we take our safeguarding responsibilities very seriously.
+We are ‘committed to excellence’ in the pastoral care that we provide, and safeguarding is central to this.

-We believe keeping children and staff safe is our highest priority and evidence of this can be seen in our everyday practice and ethos.
+Keeping children and staff safe is our highest priority and evidence of this can be seen in our everyday practise and ethos.

 Safeguarding and promoting the welfare of children is defined as:

 - Protecting children from maltreatment